 What is the power consumption of a SpinChem® RBR?

 Low.
-Compared to traditional impellers the power consumption is similar or lower.
+Compared to traditional impellers, the power consumption is similar or lower.

 What is the flow rate through a SpinChem® RBR?

 Sufficient.
-Since the reaction liquid passes the solid phase many times, unlike in a packed bed reactor, the flow rate is of little importance to the implementation.
+Since the reaction liquid passes the solid phase many times, unlike in a packed bed reactor, the flow rate is of less importance to the implementation.
 It is also very challenging to measure this flow rate accurately.

 At what temperatures can I use my SpinChem® RBR?

 In a wide range.
 The SpinChem® RBR can be used in temperatures from below room temperature, up to several hundred degrees Celsius, provided that your reaction solution still is in liquid form.

 Is there a limit to scaling up the SpinChem® RBR technology?

 No, the SpinChem® RBR technology is scalable up to any reactor volume.
 If the existing set-up makes it impractical to use the RBR in-tank for batch processing, SpinChem offers other solutions, such as flow systems, where the RBR is used in a separate vessel connected to the main tank.
 This way, it is possible to process extremely large liquid volumes in relation to the size of the RBR.